tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 When you read them in succession, they form a manual, as well as a kind of record.

 Those five logs concisely explain where Camila came from, how she was created, and I can hopefully use that information to free her.
+I've also included a small segment of the log that directly follows the last of the five.
+You'll see why once you get to it.

 (As a reminder: **LAL** stands for "Living Alloy", and **SSMC** stands for the Stella-Signata Mining Company.)